 While Kotb acknowledges there may be drawbacks to becoming a first-time parent in your fifties, "I don't even care about those," she told E!
 News.
 "What I know is when you want something and you've waited a long time, every second counts.
 Every moment in time, you're like, 'Oh my gosh,' and you savor it in a way that I'm not 100 percent sure I would have had I been a young mom."

 Though that means it's a struggle to be away from Haley—when Kotb covered the Winter Olympics in Pyeongchang, South Korea she strapped one of her daughter's tiny shoes to her backpack and toted a stack of pictures and a burp cloth—she's also able to find the positives in even the most trying of parenting fails.

-"You've seen tough times in your life, so you have more tolerance," the Dateline NBC alum recently explained to Us Weekly, recalling an incident when Schiffman was out of town and she was trying to let pup Blake outside and feed Haley at the same time.
+"You've seen tough times in your life, so you have more tolerance," the Dateline NBC alum explained to Us Weekly last year, recalling an incident when Schiffman was out of town and she was trying to let pup Blake outside and feed Haley at the same time.
 "The dog knocked over a picture," said Kotb.
 "She's crying, he's barking, there's poop on the floor, glass is broken.
 I was like, 'I might have a breakdown.'
 Then I remember thinking, 'I would have begged God for this.'"

-With days spent dancing (Haley loves "Despacito", she told Us Weekly, but "she recently started dancing to a Nationwide commercial—she's like her mother, she'll dance to anything!") and nights cuddled in bed reading Goodnight Moon, Cat in the Hat and Kotb's own tome ("She's at the stage where she's ripping out the pages,") Kotb feels so hashtag blessed she couldn't possible want for more.
+With days spent dancing (Haley loves "Despacito", she told Us Weekly, but "she recently started dancing to a Nationwide commercial—she's like her mother, she'll dance to anything!") and nights cuddled in bed reading Goodnight Moon, Cat in the Hat and Kotb's own tome ("She's at the stage where she's ripping out the pages,") Kotb feels so #blessed she couldn't possible want for more.

 (E! and NBC are part of the NBCUniversal family)